10 Of The Coolest And Most Unusual Things To Do In Paris

 • Alternatively, you can buy your ticket online and save yourself time and hassle.

-• Wednesdays and Fridays, the museum has longer opening hours.
+• On Wednesdays and Fridays, the museum has longer opening hours.

 • On Tuesdays, the Louvre is closed.

-• There is free admission on the 1st Sunday of the month from October to March and on July 14th.
+• There is free admission on the first Sunday of the month from October to March, as well as on July, 14th.
 However, keep in mind that everyone wants to get in on these days.

-• Time needed: two hours will ensure you’ll have the best experience while roaming the halls of the Louvre.
-Less than that would mean too much running around and won’t justify the price of the ticket.
+• The minimum time needed for the Louvre is two hours.
+This will ensure you’ll have the best experience while roaming the halls of the museum.
+Less than that would mean too much running and won’t justify the price of the ticket.
 Longer than that might be too exhausting and overwhelming.

-3. Pay Respect To The Dead Above And Underground
+3. The Parisian Catacombs: Pay Respect to the Dead Underground

-Paris is home to several famous cemeteries and an extensive labyrinth of underground tunnels, known as the Paris Catacombs.
+Paris is home to an extensive labyrinth of underground tunnels, known as the Paris Catacombs.

 If your fascination with death wants to take you deeper on your journey to find the most unusual things to do in Paris, then you should visit the Catacombs of Paris in Montparnasse.

-Hosted 20 metres underground in former limestone quarries, the catacombs contain the remains of millions of Parisians.
+Hosted 20 m / 65.62 ft. underground in former limestone quarries, the catacombs contain the remains of millions of Parisians.

 Here are the most important facts about the Parisian Catacombs:

-• Their depth is 20 metres, which is approximately equivalent to a seven-story building.
+• Their depth is 20 m / 65.62 ft., which is approximately equivalent to a seven-story building.

 • The number of steps during the tour of the catacombs is 213.
 You will descend 130 steps and climb 83 stairs on your way up to reach the exit.